ARPC/to-techdays/2021/cpp.md

 ## Features

 ### Compiled
 C++ is a compiled programming language.
-There is no "intermidiate" language, the code is compilied directly into machine code for the target platform.
+There is no "intermediate" language, the code is compilied directly into machine code for the target platform.

 ### Cross-platform (for the most part)
 There is a C++ compiler for every platform you can think of, but the compiled code is platform-dependent.
 The code can be written with cross-plafform compatibility in mind, and compiled for different targets.